suffolklibraries/sljekyll/_events/halesworth-2019-09-11-src-presentation.md

 breadcrumb: y
 ---

-Children who have completed the Summer Reading Challenge are invited to receive their certificates and medals.
+Children who have completed the Summer Reading Challenge are invited to receive their certificates and medals from Councillor Tony Goldson.